cchdo/libcchdo/README.txt

 =================

 * libcchdo
-  * libcchdo - library source files
+  * libcchdo - library source files (see docstrings for more information)
   * scripts - a collection of scripts (yes I'm a pack-rat)

 Testing